Project Zug Elul Learning Cycle

-Join us for our second annual Elul Cycle of Project Zug!
+Join us for our third annual Elul Cycle of Project Zug!

 About the Elul Cycle

-Each year, Jews around the world spend the month leading up to the High Holidays preparing themselves for the yamim noraim, the days of awe.
-This year, many of us are unsure of what our world will look like in the new year or where we will spend these powerful days.
-Now, more than ever, we are seeking connections with each other and with our tradition to give us a sense of stability.
+Each year, Jews around the world spend the month leading up to the High Holidays preparing themselves for the yamim noraim, the "Days of Awe".
+This year, many of us are unsure of what our world will look like in the new year.
+We are seeking connections with each other and with our tradition to give us a sense of stability and community.

-During this year's Elul cycle everyone will learn the same course at the same time.
-We will kick off with a live virtual lecture with Rabbi Shai Held, and then dive into four different approaches to teshuvah with your havruta, or learning partner, over four weeks.
-Our learning will conclude with another live virtual lecture the day before Erev Rosh Hashanah.
+During this year's Elul cycle everyone will learn the same course with their havruta during the four weeks leading up to Rosh Hashanah.
+We will kick off with a live virtual lecture with Rabbi Avi Strausberg, and then dive into learning about the Days of Awe with your havruta, or learning partner, over four weeks.
+Our learning will conclude with another live virtual lecture.

 What is a havruta?